Generic name: multivitamins with fluoride [ MUL-tee-VYE-ta-min-with-FLOOR-ide ]

 Before taking this medicine

-Do not use this medicine without the advice of a doctor.
+Do not use MVC-Fluoride without the advice of a doctor.
 MVC-Fluoride should not be used if the level of fluoride in the drinking water is adequate (0.6 parts per million or higher).
 Check with your local water department if you are unsure about the level of fluoride in the drinking water.

 Your vitamin and mineral needs may be different during pregnancy.
 It is not known whether fluoride will harm an unborn baby.
 Do not use this medicine without a doctor's advice if you are pregnant.